Accelerate (R.E.M. album): Release and reception

 Time reviewer Josh Tyrangiel praised guitarist Buck's "resurgence" and "propulsive riffs," but also wrote, "R.E.M.'s 14th album never quite generates the moody atmospherics of their first 10; it's a little hard to lose yourself in something that doesn't pause long enough for you to get lost."
-Uncut gave the album 1.5 out of five stars.
+Uncut gave the album three out of five stars.
 Reviewer John Mulvey stated, "Accelerate is a simple, pragmatic record built on an uncomfortable truth: sometimes, even the best bands have to retrace their steps, if only to remind themselves what they're really good at."

 Accolades

-In 2009, Consequence of Sound ranked the album at number 37 in its list of the top 100 albums of the decade, and Under the Radar ranked it at number 193 in its list of the "Top 200 Albums of the 2000s."
-In 2010, the Kitsap Sun placed it at number 73 in its list of the "Top 101 Albums of the 2000s."
+In 2009, Consequence of Sound ranked the album at number 37 in its list of the top 100 albums of the decade, and Under the Radar ranked it at number 193 in its list of the "Top 200 Albums of the 2000s".
+In 2010, the Kitsap Sun placed it at number 73 in its list of the "Top 101 Albums of the 2000s".
 It also appeared in at least 24 professional lists of the best albums of 2008.

 Track listing

-All songs written by Peter Buck, Mike Mills and Michael Stipe, except where noted.
+All songs written by Peter Buck, Mike Mills and Michael Stipe.